 EMC by Your Design: A Practical Applications Seminar and Workshop

 Spend a week learning EMC design and test.
-Learn from four of the top EMC trainers: Doug Smith, Kenneth Wyatt, Derek Walton, and Dan Beeker.
-Panel discussion Friday afternoon with a free confidential consultation session afterward.
-Select vendors/exhibitors will attend.
+Learn from four of the top EMC trainers: Doug Smith, Kenneth Wyatt, Derek Walton and Dan Beeker.
+Panel discussion Friday afternoon with free confidential consultation session afterwards.
+Select vendor/exhibitors will attend.

 The ESD Association holds educational opportunities throughout the year to provide engineers with the knowledge and tools needed to meet the challenges of ESD in their companies.
 For example, the association co-sponsors regional tutorials with local chapters, conducts a national tutorial and education seminar in conjunction with the annual EOS/ESD Symposium, and publishes and distributes numerous educational materials on ESD.
 For full details, visit the ESD Association’s website at http://www.esda.org.

-ETS-Lindgren offers hands-on training courses throughout the year in Cedar Park, Texas.
-Below is a list of those courses currently scheduled at ETS-U. Learn more at http://www.ets-lindgren.com/services/education-training.
+ETS-Lindgren offers hands-on training courses in Cedar Park, Texas, throughout the year.
+Below is a list of those courses currently scheduled through ETS-U. Learn more at http://www.ets-lindgren.com/learning.

 This two-day hands-on course designed for engineers or lab technicians who want to expand their knowledge of the latest version of the TILE! ™ (Totally Integrated Laboratory Environment) software, either as a new user or a current user wanting to improve their skills.
 Instruction is divided between class lectures and hands-on lab experience.
 Students are taught how to create profiles, use the Profile Launcher, Instrument Simulator and perform actual tests in a lab environment.
 Students receive an illustrated textbook written specifically for the TILE! training course.
 Upon completion, attendees of this class will be able to: create a test profile from a blank sheet, use existing test profiles, manage instruments, manage data, generate reports, and customize the Launcher to create a ‘1 click’ process from starting a test to the report generation.